Ayush12062000/Optical-Character-Recognition/README.md

 The yolov3.py contains the code for training the model for data where the functions darknet53() and darknet19_tiny contains the code for tranining the model.

-The next is the configs.py file which conatins alll the configurations used while training the model as welll as testing it.
+The next is the configs.py file which conatins all the configurations used while training the model as welll as testing it.
 It includes:-

 1. Yolo Options
 ```